Mitex2k/Mitex2k/README.md

 - 👋Hi, I’m Mitex.
 - 🙂Age: 1️⃣7️⃣
 - 🆕New to github.com
-- 📝Preparing for next Ged exam
+- 📝Preparing for year next Ged exam(2026)
 - 📑coding with python for over 6️⃣ months
 - 🤓 Currently learning and interested in backend/ml/automation with python
 - ✨Have a nice day!